ccchrunik/hierasaga/README.md

 The *Abort Phase* is similar to both *Processing Phase* and *Commit Phase*.
 If a user issues a request that forces the transaction to stop, then it could abort the transaction and reverses all the change.
 After rollback operations, the transaction will go to the *End Phase*.

 **Note:** The abort operation can happen due to programming error programming errors (like infinite loop) or explicit abort request from the user.
-The former one is contained in the metadata of each event and the latter one is stored in the central data store.
-If the coordinator see such abort request in the metadata, it can abort the operation.
-On the other hand, to improve performance, there is a background thread pulling data from the central data store and store them in the memory to track if some have abort this transaction.
-The coordinator will also abort this transaction when seeing the flag.
-See *Discussion* for more explanation.
+The former one is contained in the metadata of each event and the latter one is stored in the transaction manager.
+If the executor see such abort flag in the transaction manager, it can abort the operation.
 ![abort](./img/diagram-abort.drawio.png)

 **Normal Operation:** The basic operation is the same as the *Processing Phase*.
-On return, if the state is `PROCESSING`, the coordinator looks at the cache in the memory to see if this transaction has been aborted.
-The other case is when the state of the event is set to `ABORT` (from virtual service).
-Both of the cases make the state of the transaction into `ABORT` and the coordinator changes the metadata of the event.
+However, if the state is `ABORT`, or the flag is turned on at the beginning of the **NEXT** stage, the executor starts the rollback procedure.
 It first pops the top of the `rollback_stack` and set the next stage to the rollback endpoint.
 On each rollback stage completion, it pops another entry in the stack until the stack is empty.
 This is just like what the *Processing Phase* does but with the stage endpoint subsituted by the rollback endpoint.
-When the stack is empty, the coordinator set the state to `END` and enters the *End Phase*.
+When the stack is empty, the executor set the state to `END` and enters the *End Phase*.

 (1), (2), (3), (4), (5), (7) See the *Processing Phase*.

 (6) If the background thread had not updated the status of the event, it fine.
 It simply waits for the next round.
 If the checking failed, because this component is stateless, just retry.

-**Note:** If the event has been commited, even if the central data store show the as `ABORT`.
+**Note:** If the event has been commited, even if the transaction shows the as `ABORT`.
 To explicitly kill the transaction (which is issued by the administrator), the central data store must show the state as `KILLED` rather than `ABORT`.

 ### End Phase